Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Wednesday 30th October 2019

 The construction was begun in 1830 o the side of an old Mamluk building.
 The work continued without interruption till 1849 when Mohammed Ali died.
 It was almost complete save for some decorations, encrustations, and gilding, which were added during the reign of Abbass.

 The site of the mosque is unique and enhances the beauty of the building itself which, by reason of its pleasing design and the graceful elegance of its minarets, attracts universal admiration.
-The Mosque is square in plan and measures 41 metres each way.
-It has a dome in the middle 21 metres in diameter and 52 metres in height resting on four large arches supported by four massive piers.
-The dome is surrounded by four massive semi domes.
-The walls and piers are lined with alabaster to the height of 11.30 metres with coloured ornament above.
+The Mosque is square in plan and measures 41 meters each way.
+It has a dome in the middle 21 meters in diameter and 52 meters in height resting on four large arches supported by four massive piers.
+The dome is surrounded by four massive semi-domes.
+The walls and piers are lined with alabaster to the height of 11.30 meters with colored ornament above.

-The interior displays the attractive handwork of Egyptian craftsmen, inscription friezes, marble mosaic panels etc. the ground plan of the mosque is rectangular and is divided into two main sections; the eastern which is the mosque proper, and the western which is occupied by outer court.
+The interior displays the attractive handwork of Egyptian craftsmen, inscription friezes, marble mosaic panels, etc. the ground plan of the mosque is rectangular and is divided into two main sections; the eastern which is the mosque proper, and the western which is occupied by the outer court.

 The western section

-Lying to the west of the mosque is the forecourt, measuring 53 by 54 metres, and enclosed by vaulted galleries with an underground water tank which originally supplied water for the mosque.
-The courtyard is paved with marble and surrounded with an arcade under a series of little flat domes.
-The walls are pierced by 46 windows which overlook the exterior of the mosque.
+Lying to the west of the mosque is the forecourt, measuring 53 by 54 meters, and enclosed by vaulted galleries with an underground water tank that originally supplied water for the mosque.
+The courtyard is paved with marble and surrounded by an arcade under a series of little flat domes.
+The walls are pierced by 46 windows that overlook the exterior of the mosque.
 The eastern wall forms part of the mosque proper and has eight windows adorned by friezes with Koranic inscriptions.
 In the middle of the court stands an octagonal ablution cistern covered with a carved alabaster dome above which there is a large dome supported by eight columns designed after the Turkish style and used for ablutions obligatory for the faithful before praying.

-In the middle of the western gallery is a clock tower a pavilion built in the Moorish arabesque style to contain the clock presented by king Louis Phillipe of France in 1815 in return of the obelisk deprived from its place at Luxor temple and which now adorns the place de la concorde in paris.
+In the middle of the western gallery is a clock tower a pavilion built in the Moorish arabesque style to contain the clock presented by King Louis Phillipe of France in 1815 in return for the obelisk deprived of its place at Luxor temple and which now adorns the place de la Concorde in Paris.
 The clock was out of order for a long time and was only repaired in 1942.

 The eastern section

-The interior is artistically decorated with rich and beautiful colours, displaying the attractive handiwork of Egyptian craftsmen.
+The interior is artistically decorated with rich and beautiful colors, displaying the attractive handiwork of Egyptian craftsmen.
 Visitors will be surprised by the streaky mauve marble mosaic panels, the abundance of electric lamps, the priceless carpets, and the stained glass windows.
-Unforgettable is the experience of seeing these lamps lighted only on special occasions, casting their colouredful reflections throughout this richly decorated temple of prayer.
+Unforgettable is the experience of seeing these lamps lighted only on special occasions, casting their colorful reflections throughout this richly decorated temple of prayer.